 Microsoft security software includes a number of technologies designed specifically to remove rootkits.
-If you think you might have a rootkit on your device and your antimalware software isn’t detecting it, you might need an extra tool that lets you boot to a known trusted environment.
+If you think you have a rootkit that your antimalware software isn’t detecting, you may need an extra tool that lets you boot to a known trusted environment.

-Windows Defender Offline can be launched from Windows Security Center and has the latest anti-malware updates from Microsoft.
-It’s designed to be used on devices that aren't working correctly due to a possible malware infection.
+Microsoft Defender Offline can be launched from Windows Security Center and has the latest anti-malware updates from Microsoft.
+It’s designed to be used on devices that aren't working correctly because of a possible malware infection.

 System Guard in Windows 10 protects against rootkits and threats that impact system integrity.